aditya280505/Credit-Risk-Intelligence-Platform/README.md

 ---

-# 📊 Executive Risk Dashboard
+## 📊 Executive Risk Dashboard

-The Executive Dashboard provides a high-level view of the loan portfolio.
+The Executive Dashboard provides a high-level overview of the loan portfolio.

 It includes: